emilpeychev/cci/Build image/Building an image.md

     working_directory: ~/app
 ```

-1. This is the image og choice from [circleci images](https://circleci.com/developer/images)/ [more](https://circleci.com/developer/images/image/cimg/python).
+1. This is the image of choice from [circleci images](https://circleci.com/developer/images)/ [more](https://circleci.com/developer/images/image/cimg/python).
 Nb! if you change to docker images you need to make sure that all dependencies are present in that image.
-Otherwise you will get an error exit code 127 due to missing environmental parameters.
+Otherwise you will get an Error exit code 127 due to missing environmental parameters.
 2. Woking directory is a place where the code is build in the container.

 ```sh